rust-lang/rust/doc/tutorial.md

 but are instead provided by the libraries.
 To make it clear to the reader when a name refers to a syntax extension, the names of all syntax extensions end with `!`.
-The standard library defines a few syntax extensions, the most useful of which is `fmt!`, a `sprintf`-style text formatter that an early compiler phase expands statically.
+The standard library defines a few syntax extensions, the most useful of which is `fmt!`, a `sprintf`-style text formatter that you will often see in examples.

 `fmt!` supports most of the directives that [printf][pf] supports, but unlike printf, will give you a compile-time error when the types of the directives